-To help your team keep track of the latest separation notice requirements, Paycor has created a breakdown by state.
+To help your team keep track of the latest separation notice requirements, we’ve created this breakdown by state.

 |State||Separation Notice Requirements||Separation Notice Template Form|